-A repressed agoraphobic's daughter meets a hardened pastor's daughter, and while escaping their homes to attend the annual church youth group jamboree they discover their worlds aren't what they once thought they were.
+In this dark comedy, a repressed agoraphobic's daughter meets a hardened pastor's daughter.
+While escaping their homes to attend the annual church youth group jamboree, they discover their worlds aren't what they once thought they were.

 Frank Stirn (Eric Stoltz) moves with his family to become a barber for the American Army and POW camp at Fort McCoy, Wisconsin, in the summer of 1944.
 Embittered that he cannot fight, Frank must take a stand when a Nazi SS Officer threatens his wife (Kate Connor, playing her real-life grandmother).
 Her Catholic sister (Lyndsy Fonseca) falls for a Jewish soldier (Andy Hirsch) haunted by the battle of Monte Cassino and the death of his best friend (Matthew Lawrence).
 Their audacious friend (Camryn Manheim) encourages the couple, while the local priest (Seymour Cassel) cannot.
 Frank's daughter befriends a German prisoner boy during this magical summer, but war still finds its victims even thousands of miles from the battlefields in rural America.Written by

 monterey media inc.

 1 of 1 people found this review helpful.